Baduit/TopFlight/README.md

 # TopFlight
 Top Flight langage implementation and the virtual machine YoloVM.
 Learn it to become a Top Flight developer.
 The langage is very basic, not really coherent but I'm having a lot of fun creating it.
+It does not aim to be fast or usable in a real project, it has only an entertaining purpose.

 # Top flight specifications
 ## Misc